alaidi/changePassword/readme.md

 ## Technical Details

 The plugin consists of:
-- `ChangePasswordPlugin.php` - Main plugin class with hook registration
+- `ChangePassword.php` - Main plugin class with hook registration
 - `ChangePasswordHandler.php` - Request handler for password operations
 - `changePassword.js` - Frontend JavaScript for user interaction
 - `changePassword.tpl` - Template for the user interface